WATCH: Black Lives Matter Attempts to Topple Andrew Jackson Statue near White House

 — Richie🎥McG🍿 (@RichieMcGinniss) June 23, 2020

-U.S. Park Police assisted in moving rioters back.
+D.C.
+Metro Police assisted in moving rioters back.
 They were accosted by protesters:

 Two women are screaming at the cops outside the White House. pic.twitter.com/V9wTsoFDzf